grape-oauth2/grape_oauth2/README.md

     # resource owner.
 Returns an instance of that record.
   end

-  def self.authenticate(token, token_type = :access_token)
+  def self.authenticate(token, type: :access_token)
     # Returns an Access Token instance matching the token provided.
+    # Access Token can be searched by token or refresh token value.
+In the
+    # first case :type option must be set to :access_token (default), in
+    # the second case - to the :refresh_token.
     # Note that you MAY include expired access tokens in the result
-    # of this method so long as you implement an instance #expired?
+    # of this method so long as you implement an instance `#expired?`
     # method.

-    # Access Token can be searched by refresh_token value.
-In that case
-    # token_type must be set to :refresh_token.
   end

   def expired?
     # true if the Access Token has reached its expiration.
   end

   def revoked?
-    # true if the Access Token was revoked
+    # true if the Access Token was revoked.
   end

   def revoke!(revoked_at = Time.now)
-    # Updates the instance of the Access Token in the database
-    # by setting its :revoked_at attribute to the specific time.
+    # Revokes an Access Token (by setting its :revoked_at attribute to the
+    # specific time for example).
   end

   def to_bearer_token